ninja225/product-management/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

 ## Usage

 ### Authentication

-- Users can register using email/password through the `/signup` route
+- Users can register with email/password through the `/signup` route
-- Login is available on the `/login` route
+- Login is available at the `/login` route
-- After authentication, users are redirected to the dashboard
+- After authentication, users are redirected to their personal dashboard

 ### Dashboard

-- The main dashboard (`/dashboard`) displays products in a customizable grid
+- The main dashboard (`/dashboard`) displays interests in two sections: "Like" and "Dislike"
-- Use the product form to add new products or edit existing ones
+- Each section has its own "Add" button to create new interests
-- Products can be filtered by tags or categories
+- Interests can be edited or deleted as needed
+- The tag filter at the top allows users to filter interests by hashtag
+- Each interest card displays:
+  - Title
+  - Optional description
+  - Optional image
+  - Hashtag for categorization

+### Profile Management

-- Profile information can be viewed and edited at `/dashboard/profile`
+- User profiles can be customized at `/dashboard/profile`
+- Users can update:
+  - Their full name
+  - Username (used for shareable URLs)
+  - Profile avatar
+  - Cover image

 ### Public Profiles

-- Each user gets a public profile page at `/profile/[userId]`
+- Each user gets a public profile at `/profile/[username]` or `/profile/[userId]`
-- The public profile displays the user's products in a read-only format
+- The public profile displays the user's interests in the same "Like"/"Dislike" format
+- Interests can be filtered by tag on the public profile
-- Users can share their profile URL with clients or stakeholders
+- Users can share their profile link with others by clicking the "Share" button
-- Products are displayed in the same left/right section layout as in the dashboard

 ## Project Structure

 ```
-├── public/             # Static files
+├── public/             # Static files and assets
-│   ├── file.svg        # SVG icons
+│   └── assets/         # Application assets
-│   ├── globe.svg
-│   ├── logo.png        # App logo
+│       ├── like.png    # Icon for "Like" section
-│   ├── next.svg
-│   ├── test-image.html
-│   ├── vercel.svg
-│   └── window.svg
+│       └── dislike.png # Icon for "Dislike" section
-├── sql-supabase/       # SQL scripts for database setup │   ├── migration-add-title.sql    # Migration to add title field
+├── sql-supabase/       # SQL scripts for database setup ├── src/
-│   ├── sql-public-profile.sql     # Public profile visibility settings
-│   ├── sql-storage.sql            # Storage bucket configuration
-│   └── sql-table.sql              # Main table definitions
-├── src/
 │   ├── app/            # Next.js App Router pages
 │   │   ├── dashboard/           # User dashboard